 Organizations must be governed by active boards and have sufficient revenue to operate their leagues.
 Organizations receiving grants will be required to prominently display provided signage recognizing Pirates Charities' support.
 Organizations are limited to one Fields for Kids grant every other year (may not receive grants in consecutive years).

 Grant applications will be accepted during two grant periods per calendar year.
 For each grant period, Pirates Charities will award a select number of grants ranging from $1,000- $25,000.

 Eligible projects include the upgrading of essential field components, such as new sod, infield, fencing, dugouts, and irrigation systems; upgrades to the overall facility to include lights, bleachers, batting cages, scoreboards and concession stands.
 The purchase of land, parking lots, press boxes and restrooms are ineligible.
 Routine maintenance of fields will not qualify.

-Organizations may apply for one Fields for Kids grant per year.
 Funding requests for projects that have already been completed will not be considered.
 Projects must be completed within one year from the date of the grant award.
 Organizations cannot receive grants in consecutive years.
 Organizations that have received a grant in the past must have returned a final grant report demonstrating project completion.

 *The Pittsburgh Pirates market area includes the following counties:

 In Pennsylvania: Allegheny; Armstrong; Beaver; Bedford; Blair; Butler; Cambria; Clarion; Clearfield; Crawford; Elk; Erie; Fayette; Forest; Greene; Huntingdon; Indiana; Jefferson; Lawrence; Mercer; Somerset; Venango; Warren; Washington; Westmoreland.